aws-samples/aws-hpc-recipes/recipes/pcluster/multi_user/README.md

 ## Cleaning Up

-When you are done using your cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the **multiuser-cluster** stack.
+When you are done using your cluster, you can delete it and all its associated resources by navigating to the AWS CloudFormation console and deleting the relevant stack.